 Home care helps older people who are finding it difficult to cope with daily tasks, such as washing, dressing or getting out and about.
-Also known as domiciliary care, it can enable someone who needs extra support to stay in their own home for as long as possible and maintain a degree of independence.
+Also known as domiciliary care, it can enable someone who needs extra support to maintain a degree of independence and stay in their own home for as long as possible.

 Care at home is paid for in the following ways in the UK:

 - Local authority funding: the local council funds some or all of the care, subject to a means test.

 - Self-funding: the person being cared for (or their family) pays all or most of the costs for their care

 - NHS funding: the NHS will cover some or all of the costs in certain circumstances.

 Not sure if home care is the right option for you?
 Read about the pros and cons of care at home.

 When will the local authority pay for care at home?

 To decide if you are eligible for support, the local authority will first carry out a needs assessment.

 If you’re assessed as having ‘eligible needs’, the council will then carry out a financial assessment to work out how much you should contribute to the cost of your care.
 There are thresholds for savings and assets, above which you will need to pay for your own care.